 Taking a trip to the top of Sulphur Mountain on the Banff Gondola offers not only some of the best views of the surrounding area and its gorgeous six mountain ranges in every direction, but also an exciting ride on the one-mile gondola ride to the top.
 While we visited in mid June, we happened upon a variety of weather experiences during our tour including rain, hail, snow, and sunny skies.
 A gift shop, restaurant, and lookout area, as well as numerous hiking trails (you can even hike up if you want!) greet you at the top of the mountain.

 Good to Know: An easy 1km, self-guided, interpretive boardwalk is a great way to enjoy your time at the top of Sulphur Mountain.
 The path also leads to the Cosmic Ray Station National Historic Site and the Sanson’s Peak Meteorological Station.
+For families who are prepared for more intense hiking experiences, check out this guide to first summits for families in the Canadian Rockies.

 6. Take a Dip at Banff Upper Hot Springs